Tom Weiskopf: Professional career

 In 1964, Weiskopf turned professional.
 Weiskopf's first win on the PGA Tour came at the 1968 Andy Williams-San Diego Open Invitational and fifteen more followed by 1982.
 His best career season was 1973, when he won seven tournaments around the world, including The Open Championship at Royal Troon, and he would finish that year ranked second in the world according to Mark McCormack's world golf rankings.
 This was to remain his only major championship victory but he was runner-up at The Masters in 1969, 1972, 1974, and 1975, and had a T2 finish at the 1976 U.S. Open.

-Weiskopf won the Canadian Open in 1973 and 1975, the latter win was achieved in dramatic fashion with a one-hole playoff win over archrival and fellow Ohio State University alum Jack Nicklaus when Weiskopf nearly holed his approach on the 15th hole at the Royal Montreal Golf Club's Blue Course.
+Weiskopf won the Canadian Open in 1973 and 1975; the latter win was achieved in dramatic fashion with a one-hole playoff win over archrival and fellow Ohio State University alum Jack Nicklaus when Weiskopf nearly holed his approach on the 15th hole at the Royal Montreal Golf Club's Blue Course.
 Weiskopf was a member of the United States team in the 1973 and 1975 Ryder Cups.
 He also qualified for the 1977 team but decided to skip the competition in order to go big-game hunting.

-Weiskopf's swing was much admired in the golf world.
-He hit the ball high, generated enormous power and had very good control as well which is a rare combination.
+Weiskopf's swing was admired in the golf world.
+He hit the ball, generated power and had good control as well.
 Weiskopf's height and displays of his temper on the golf course earned him the nickname of "The Towering Inferno".